Bill Ferguson (politician): Marijuana

-Ferguson supports the legalization of recreational marijuana, saying he'd support legalizing it by passing a law during the General Assembly session.
+Ferguson supports the legalization of recreational marijuana, saying he would support legalizing it by passing a law during the General Assembly session.
 In 2021, he co-sponsored legislation to legalize marijuana.
-In 2022, Ferguson said that a voter referendum to legalize marijuana "wouldn't be his first choice", but stressed that it would be unfair to put the question before the voters without letting them know the details of the state's marijuana program.
+In 2022, Ferguson said that a voter referendum to legalize marijuana "wouldn't be [his] first choice", but stressed that it would be unfair to put the question before the voters without letting them know the details of the state's marijuana program.